tomjoht/tomjoht.github.io/_posts/2015/2015-12-03-overcoming-doc-fragmentation-with-swagger-spec.md

 summary: "You can use Jekyll to populate variables in both your Swagger spec and main documentation.
 This allows you to single source your content into both of these outputs in a more efficient way."
 ---

 One of the challenges with Swagger is that the output duplicates a lot of the descriptions that already appear in your main documentation.

+{% include random_ad.html %}

 In your Swagger spec, you list your resources and endpoints, with descriptions, code samples, and other content.
 Most likely all of this content **already exists in your main documentation**.

 As a result, you may end up either copying and pasting the same descriptions from your main doc into your Swagger spec file.
 Or you end up trying to generate Markdown from the Swagger spec that you can then paste in your documentation.
 Either way, it seems like you end up copying and pasting from one output to another.